WordPress/gutenberg/packages/scripts/README.md

 * `npm run build` - builds the code for production.
 * `npm run build:custom` - builds the code for production with two entry points and a custom output folder.
 Paths for custom entry points are relative to the project root.

+This script automatically use the optimized config but sometimes you may want to specify some custom options:
+* `--webpack-no-externals` – disables scripts' assets generation, and omits the list of default externals.
+* `--webpack-bundle-analyzer` – enables visualization for the size of webpack output files with an interactive zoomable treemap.

 #### Advanced information

 This script uses [webpack](https://webpack.js.org/) behind the scenes.
 It’ll look for a webpack config in the top-level directory of your package and will use it if it finds one.
 If none is found, it’ll use the default config provided by `@wordpress/scripts` packages.
 Learn more in the [Advanced Usage](#advanced-usage) section.